 I introduced the concept of trauma wounds in my article, “You are wounded, not broken.”
 Yet, wounds can stay open, not heal.
 Meaning every time they are touched there is pain.
 If you are touched on your arm, you are fine.
 But if you have a broken arm, there is extreme pain.

 As such, when you have a wound, you feel pain.
 With relational trauma, you feel pain from words.
-From the way people behave.
-And, from touch or lack of it, of course.
+From the way people behave toward you.
+And, from harmful touch or lack of healthy touch, of course.
 As such, you can be wounded by how the adults in your life treated you as a child.
-What they did, but also what they didn’t do.

 Trauma Wounds from Childhood

-Trauma wounds can result from activation or omission.
-Meaning, bad things happened that weren’t supposed to, but also the good things that ought to have happened did not.
+Trauma of activation means bad things happened that weren’t supposed to.
+In contrast, trauma of omission points to the good things that ought to have happened did not.

 Maybe read that again.
 People seem to overlook the fact that wounds can develop from neglect not just active harm.